Monsieur Hemlock Marreau and his associates

 download a .pdf file of the entire play

-The script for the ninth Marreau play, Marreau and the Terror of Tring is NOW AVAILABLE
+The script for the eleventh Marreau play, Marreau and the Killer Rabbit is NOW AVAILABLE

 The plays were specially written for production by amateur companies, having fairly large casts with a wide range parts - from just a few lines for inexperienced actors through sparkling cameo rôles to the substantial parts of the investigating trio.
 Almost without exception each rôle - even the minor ones - has a well defined and interesting character which allows for considerable development by both the actor and director.